SilverStar555/AlbumGuessr/README.md

 # AlbumGuessr
-A web browser game in which you must find the real life location of an album cover, or vice versa!
+A web browser game in which you find the real life location of an album cover on Google Maps, or vice versa!